maspai/ci_migration/README.md

 # ci_migration
-Database migration and seeding for CodeIgniter framework
+Simple and easy database migration and seeding for CodeIgniter framework

 # Installation
 Simply put the two classes into `application/controllers` directory of your CodeIgniter project.